 • What are the unique aspects of a role in governance that can be a stepping-stone to moving into board roles?

 Structured as a panel discussion, this webinar examined what changed and what did not change from the perspective of three leading practicing company secretaries and one non-executive director.
 We were fortunate to be joined by:

 - Sandi Linford from Vodacom in South Africa

 - David Simmonds from CLP Holdings Limited in Hong Kong

 - Victoria Whyte from GlaxoSmithKline plc in the UK

 - Tim Sheehy, Director General of The Chartered Governance Institute who was the Moderator

 Now available on demand.

 Interview with Tim Sheehy, Director General and Professor Michael Adams, Head of UNE Law School – discussing the impact of new technologies on the role of the governance professional and the capacity for organisations to engage with their stakeholders.

-The second series of The Governance Exchange interviews commences with at least one interview going to air each month to December.
-Series 2 is called ‘Hot Topics’ and will interview experts in their field on topics that are front of mind now.
+The second series of The Governance Exchange interviews is called ‘Hot Topics’ and will interview experts in their field on topics that are front of mind now.
 These interviews are a unique opportunity to examine governance practice in some prolific environments, on what are certainly very hot topics in the current day.